robinali34/blog_algorithms/_posts/2025-11-21-reduction-3sat-to-partition.md

 ## 2. Reduce 3-SAT to Partition

+**Key Insight:** Use base representation to encode variable assignments and clause satisfaction using numbers.
+The partition requirement (equal sums) enforces that all variables are assigned and all clauses are satisfied.

+**Hint:** Think of numbers as having multiple "digits" - some digits encode variable assignments (ensuring exactly one per variable), others encode clause satisfaction (ensuring at least one literal per clause).
+Slack numbers provide flexibility to achieve the target sum.

 ### 2.1 Input Conversion

 Given a 3-SAT instance with n variables and m clauses, we construct a Partition instance.